Greater Opportunities through Adult Learning (GOAL)

 Classes are for learners who are ready to take their job to the next level or find a new career.
 Many programs are for people who can make short-term commitments (less than two years), while others are designed for more long-term certifications.

 Our high-quality classes are taught by local instructors and industry professionals.
-Some classes are offered in Spanish and English.
+Some classes are offered in Spanish or with English language support.

 What will you learn?